 We are tech-centric at our firm.
 We have so many applications that we connect to QBO to automate the accounting function that it actually makes me dizzy to think about!
 I’ve started to call it our “app sprawl” similar to urban sprawl.
 It’s a real thing.

 Desktop software is a pitiful connector to cloud based apps.
 I have no idea how we’d be able to function with Zapier and Bill.com.

 By the way – our technology saves us an average of 1,300 hours PER MONTH.
 It’s insane how much our firm has been able to automate.
 So take our advice and get a cloud based accounting solution.
 Worth every penny.

-If want to learn more about the benefits of QuickBooks online, take a look at this recent article we wrote on that topic.
+If you want to learn more about the benefits of QuickBooks online, take a look at this QuickBooks review we wrote on that topic.

 Get a New Bank Account

 Separate bank accounts are key to accounting success.
 Why?
 Because they segregate transactions automatically.